conan-io/docs/getting_started.rst

-In this example we will use **cmake** to build the project, which is why the **cmake** generator is specified, but please feel free to use any other build system.
+In this example we will use **cmake** to build the project, which is why the **cmake** generator is specified.
 This generator will create a ``conanbuildinfo.cmake`` file that defines cmake variables as include paths and library names, that can be used in our build.